 Main findings

 This pragmatic trial found that DIALOG+ had a positive effect in the community treatment of patients with psychosis.
-Patients in the DIALOG+ group had significantly higher SQOL after three months and at borderline significance after six months.
+Patients in the DIALOG+ group had significantly higher subjective quality of life after three months and at borderline significance after six months.
 They also had significantly fewer unmet needs and lower levels of general psychopathological symptoms after three and six months.
-At 12 months, six months after most patients had ceased involvement with the intervention, SQOL and general psychopathological symptoms remained significant.
+At 12 months, six months after most patients had ceased involvement with the intervention, subjective quality of life and general psychopathological symptoms remained significant.
 Patients in the DIALOG+ group also now had significantly better objective social outcomes.

 Strengths and Limitations

 The pragmatic nature of the trial is a key strength regarding the generalisability of the findings.
 DIALOG+ was implemented within services as it would be if rolled out into routine practice.
+Although focusing on one NHS Trust, the trial was conducted in several different services, so that it may be seen as a multi-site trial.
 The trial also has a number of additional strengths, including the addition of an active control to account for the effect of repeated self-assessments and of using novel computer technology in clinical meetings; the similar frequencies with which the control and experimental intervention were delivered; the wide inclusion criteria for patients; and the blinding of outcome assessors.

 However, there are also a number of limitations.
 The pragmatic nature of the trial itself may account for the variable implementation of the intervention, with 30% of patients allocated to the DIALOG+ group not receiving the intervention at all.
+The study team could not address this issue as the Principal Investigator was blinded towards all post- randomisation information.
+If there had been awareness of the problem, it should have been possible to reduce the 30%.
+Whilst this is a limitation of the trial, it rather emphasises the effectiveness of the intervention, which was substantial for the whole intervention group although only 70% of patients in that group actually received the intervention.

 Additionally, it was not possible to blind clinicians and patients towards their own allocation, which raises the possibility of performance bias.
-Patients were also excluded if they already had a high SQOL at baseline, had an insufficient command of English, or were too unwell to provide informed consent.
+Patients were also excluded if they already had a high subjective quality of life at baseline, had an insufficient command of English, or were too unwell to provide informed consent.
 It is unclear as to what extent the findings would apply to these excluded groups if the intervention were rolled out in practice.
 There was also a higher than expected dropout rate.
 Finally, it was not possible to detect small effect sizes with sufficient power due to an insufficient sample size.
 This would be important as even small individual effects could translate into a relevant public health benefit on a large scale.

 Interpretation of the results

 The positive effect of the DIALOG+ intervention is consistent with the findings of the original DIALOG trial.17 Both interventions provide a comprehensive, structured assessment in routine community mental health meetings that is patient-centred and explores wishes for change.
-Adopting a patient-centred assessment in routine meetings is important, as a change to a patient’s self-reported needs has been found to be a stronger predictor of improved SQOL than the clinician’s own perception of those needs.64
+Adopting a patient-centred assessment in routine meetings is important, as a change to a patient’s self-reported needs has been found to be a stronger predictor of improved subjective quality of life than the clinician’s own perception of those needs.64